-We are interested in learning of any problems you may have had with Nikon D600 cameras.
-Please use the form below to contact us about your experience with your Nikon SLR.
+We are interested in learning of any problems you may have had with your Nikon D600 camera.
+Please use the form below to contact us about your experience.
 We will review your claim without charge or any obligation on your part.

 "Nikon" is a trademark of Nikon Corporation and is used only for informational and product identification purposes.
 Lieff Cabraser is not affiliated in any way with Nikon Corporation.